 Multistate APA summit proceedings

-Access the recording of the summit on delineating alternative practice, legal and financial models for health care integration.
+Listen to recorded summit on delineating alternative practice, legal and financial models for health care integration

 Monica Kurylo, PhD, a member of Divs.
 31 and 38, recently was appointed to the Joint Commission on Accreditation of Healthcare Organizations.
 She has excelled throughout her career.
 This interview highlights her career as well as changes in health care as she sees it.
 She offers guidance to students and early career psychologists about how to move into leadership positions.